DuendeInexistente/Cirque/ShortStories/Tormento.md

 So she stood.

-She wasn't sure of what was she supposed to do, but she stood amidst the runny earth filled with long-since-dead grass, a groove where has flank had been, and shook in the rain until all mud had gone away from all those awkward -but still welcome- parts that physicality gave her.
+She wasn't sure of what was she supposed to do, but she stood amidst the runny earth filled with long-since-dead grass, a groove where her flank had been, and shook in the rain until all mud had gone away from all those awkward -but still welcome- parts that physicality gave her.

 *Y en el zumbido de los tambores,

 Vamos a despertar.

 la madre tierra nos dio el honor,

 Para este carnaval.*

 She wasn't going to die, so the trying could only succeed.
 Only a mater of time.